-All 32 NuSTAR grades of data were collected without filtering, where each grade represents a unique pattern of energy deposition across the pixels~\cite{Perri2020}.
-This produced level 0 data, raw telemetry packets which were then formatted to Level 1 FITS files prior to the calibration step.
-We processed Level 1 data through the software module {\it nupipeline} to produce Level 1a calibrated files and Level 2 calibrated and cleaned files.
-Calibration involves processes including, but not limited to, {\it nuhotpix}, (searching for hot pixels), {\it nucalcpha} (assigning each event an energy and grade), and {\it nucoord} (conversion of raw coordinates to detector and sky coordinates).
-Screening (also referred to as cleaning) involves processes such as {\it nucalcsaa} (calculation of SAA passages), {\it nulivetime} (correction of event file dead times), and {\it nusplitsc} (splitting of cleaned event files into separate files for each time the spacecraft switched which cameras were used for attitude determination).
+The calibration process includes several steps, such as {\it nuhotpix} (for identifying hot pixels), {\it nucalcpha} (for assigning energy and grade to each event), and {\it nucoord} (for converting raw coordinates into detector and sky coordinates).
+Screening, also referred to as cleaning, involves additional processes like {\it nucalcsaa} (for calculating SAA passages), {\it nulivetime} (for correcting dead times in the event files), and {\it nusplitsc} (for splitting the cleaned event files into separate files based on the spacecraft's switching between cameras used for attitude determination).

 The initial processing was followed by selection of the source and background regions.
-The source region is a circle centered at the solar disk center with radius $0.1 R_{\odot}$ (1.6'), and the background region is an annulus from $0.15$ to $0.30$ solar radii.
+The source region is a circle centered at the solar disk center with radius $0.1 R_{\odot}$ (1.6'), and the background region is an annulus from $0.15$ to $0.30$ solar radius.
 Wedges were occasionally excluded from the background annulus where examination of the energy range from 3.5-4.0~keV showed an X-ray bright point.
-Generally, no obvious excess was visible above 4.0 keV, but we removed these regions in case their aggregate contained a slight excess not clearly visible in any one image.
+Generally, no obvious excess was visible above 4.0 keV, but we nevertheless removed these regions in case their aggregate contained a slight excess not clearly visible in any one image.
 This method avoids bias by not using the data that actually contribute to the analysis ($>$4.0~keV) to decide what areas to excise.
-The editing of the annulus region was done separately for each 10--15~min sub-interval of each orbit.
-Figure~\ref{fig:regions} shows the signal and background regions superimposed on data for all the intervals of one orbit.
+The editing of the annulus region was done separately for each 10--15~min sub-interval orbit.
+Fig.~\ref{fig:regions} shows the signal and background regions superimposed on data for all the time intervals of one orbit.